Scalable Unseen Objects 6-DoF Absolute Pose Estimation with Robotic Integration: Methodology

-For the Points SSM as shown in Fig. \ref{Fig.PSS}, we first perform a point-wise scan and use K-Nearest Neighbor (KNN) to sample a set of points for each scanned point to form a token.
+The sequence modeled by the SSMs refers to an ordered collection of spatial tokens rather than physical time steps.
+For the RGB branch, the input image is partitioned into patches and flattened into sequences following two fixed raster-scan orders (as shown in part (C) of Fig. \ref{framework}), which are consistently used during training and inference.
+This ordering enables the SSM to capture long-range spatial dependencies across image regions without encoding temporal information.
+For the point cloud branch, due to the intrinsic unordered nature of point sets, the input sequence is constructed by iterating over all points, and the resulting order is neither fixed nor semantically meaningful.
+For the Point SSM, as shown in Fig. \ref{Fig.PSS}, we first perform a point-wise scan and use K-Nearest Neighbor (KNN) to sample a set of points for each scanned point to form a token.
 Then, we compute all token embeddings and add a position embedding to them.
-Next, the token embeddings are concatenated and passed into the points state space (PSS) blocks to obtain the point-wise feature ${F^P}\in{^{2048 \times 256}}$.
+Subsequently, the token embeddings are concatenated and passed into the points state space (PSS) blocks to obtain the point-wise feature ${F^P}\in{^{2048 \times 256}}$.
 The details of the selective SSM in PSS blocks can be found in the S6 model \cite{S6model}.
-For RGB image feature extraction, we propose an RGB SSM based on the cross-scan manner and multi-scale feature fusion, as shown in Fig.~\ref{Fig.VSS}.
+For RGB image feature extraction, we propose an RGB SSM based on the cross-scan manner and multi-scale feature fusion, as depicted in Fig.~\ref{Fig.VSS}.
 The architecture consists of four stages, where each stage employs visual state space (VSS) blocks \cite{Vmamba} to extract image features at different scales.
 These multi-scale features are then fused, reshaped, and chosen by using the image mask to obtain the final image feature representation ${F^I}\in{^{2048 \times 256}}$.

-The complete process is illustrated in part (C) of Fig.~\ref{framework}, where $F_r^P$ and $F_q^{{P^i}}$ represent the extracted point-wise reference and query features, while $F_r^I$ and $F_q^I$ denote the extracted features from the reference and query RGB images.
+Specifically, $F^P$ and $F^I$ denote the generic point-wise and image feature representations, which are instantiated as reference and query features.
+The complete process is illustrated in part (C) of Fig.~\ref{framework}, where $F_r^P$ and $F_q^{{P^i}}$ represent the extracted point-wise reference and query features (at the \emph{i-th} iteration), while $F_r^I$ and $F_q^I$ denote the extracted features from the reference and query RGB images.